eaceaser/wireshark-thrift-dissector/README.md

 `wireshark -X lua_script:thrift-generic.lua path/to/your/capture.pcap`

+This plugin can also be installed in [a plugin folder](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html) to make it available without passing `-X`.

 By default, port 9090 will be dissected.
 You can add additional ports with `Decode as...`, or change `default_port` in the configuration.